 Other Options (in alphabetical order)

 - PenFed Credit Union: While there is no origination fee for a home improvement loan from PenFed Credit Union, you must have a credit score of at least 700 to apply and be a member of the credit union.
-It offers a 9.99% APR, and loans of up to $25,000 for 60 months.
+It offers a 6.49% APR, and loans from $500 to $25,000 for 60 months.

-- Santander: Santander offers loans of up to $25,000 with rates ranging from 6.99% to 14.99% and terms up to 60 months.
+- Santander: Santander offers loans of up to $35,000 with rates ranging from 6.99% to 16.99% and terms from 24 to 60 months.
 There is no origination fee, but you must have a credit score of at least 680 to apply.

 - USAA: Home improvement loans from USAA have no origination fee on loans of up to $20,000.
-It offers terms of up to 72 months and rates range from 8.99% to 10.99%.
+It offers terms of from 12 to 84 months and rates range from 8.99% to 10.99%.
 You must have a credit score of at least 700 to qualify for a loan from USAA and be eligible through a military affiliation.

 When shopping around for a home improvement loan, make sure that you not only compare the APR you have been offered, but the origination fee as well.
 Additionally, be sure the compare all of the factors at the same term.
 As with any loan, regardless of the bank’s determination of your eligibility, make sure that the loan works with your budget and comfort level.

 * We’ll receive a referral fee if you click on offers with this symbol.
 This does not impact our rankings or recommendations You can learn more about how our site is financed here.